k4m4/movies-for-hackers/contributing.md

 * Insert new suggestions at the bottom of a category.
 * Use IMDb links & ratings.

+Once a PR is submitted, it will need to be "endorsed" meaning other users react positively or comment on your PR.

+You can vote on Pull Requests with the [endorsement-needed](https://github.com/k4m4/movies-for-hackers/labels/endorsement-needed) tag.

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.